CURRICULUM VITAE

 conferences AAAI 2006 (senior program committee member); Biologically

-Inspired Cognitive Architecture (BICA); FLAIRS; ICCM; ICONIP; NIPS; Awards
+Inspired Cognitive Architecture (BICA); FLAIRS; ICCM; ICLR; ICONIP; NIPS;

-Chair of 2007 Cognitive Science Society annual conference; Co-Chair of 2008 Cognitive Science Society annual conference,
+Awards Chair of 2007 Cognitive Science Society annual conference; Co-Chair of 2008 Cognitive Science Society

-Cognitive Science Society Program Committee member (various years); Expert
+annual conference, Cognitive Science Society Program Committee member

 grants AFOSR’s Perception